Semestre5/AMT_Projet/README.md

 Pull requests are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Pull requests whitch do not pass unit tests will not be accepted.
 If you feel that the current tests are not wide enough to cover your implementation, feel free to add yours.
 Make them as explicit as possible and to respect the [naming convention](https://github.com/Semestre5/AMT_Projet/wiki/Naming-convention)

+The project is developped on [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+To start developping ...

+**Add procedure when defined**

 ## License